-In a time where many organisations are letting go of staff and are hesitant about committing the business to additional resources (there has been an external recruitment freeze at my organisation for the past two years), it makes sense to consider internal opportunities.
+In a time where many organisations are letting go of staff and are hesitant about committing the business to additional resources, it makes sense to consider internal opportunities.

 Increase your exposure

 You may have a wonderful Manager who is more than happy to sing your praises, or you may not.
 I know of Managers who prefer to be the face of the team, attending all meetings whilst their employees who actually carry out the work are hidden away.